-- All illegal drugs - All legal drugs including alcohol, tobacco and volatile substances which can be inhaled - All over-the-counter and prescription medicines
+- All illegal drugs - All legal drugs including alcohol, tobacco and volatile substances which can be inhaled - All over-the-counter and prescription medicines The school believes that the possession and use of drugs in sch

 The school believes that the possession and use of drugs in school or during the school day is inappropriate.
 All the drugs covered in this policy are not permitted to be bought, sold, or otherwise obtained on school premises or during the school day, including when pupils are on school visits.
 These rules apply to adults working at and for the school.
 Individual exceptions may be made for pupils who need to take prescribed medicines where appropriate.
-(See administration of medicines policy)
+(See administration of medicines policy.)

-Our school also operates a smoke free site and takes the matter of illegal drugs very seriously.
+Our school also operates a smoke-free site and takes the matter of illegal drugs very seriously.
 We will ensure parents are informed about their children's drug education, the school rules in relation to drugs and have the opportunity to be consulted about the school's policy and teaching programme.